 Banaji is the founder of a new project, Outsmarting Human Minds, a set of videos and podcasts aimed at bringing psychological science to broader understanding.

-Distinguished Alumni Award 2015, William R. "Bill" Utall
+Distinguished Alumni Award 2015, William R. "Bill" Uttal

-Utall retired from Michigan in 1985 to work for the Navy in Hawaii, where he studied autonomous underwater vehicle system vision.
+Uttal retired in 1985 from the University of Michigan to work for the Navy in Hawaii, where he studied autonomous underwater vehicle system vision.
 He ultimately returned to academia for a second academic career at Arizona State University, where he studied visual systems and the neural foundations behind human-computer interaction.
 He retired from the ASU School of Computing, Informatics and Decision Systems Engineering in 1999, again receiving emeritus professor status.

 Distinguished Alumni Award 2014, Gary L. Wells